 Price: 2630 EUR (incl.
 16% VAT) / 2400 USD / 2500 GBP.
 The F-Nikkor currently goes for 1500 EUR / 1600 USD / 1500 GBP the Z 14-30mm f4.0 S is at 1140 EUR / 1300 USD / 1130 GBP.
 I’d consider the price of the new lens relatively fair for a professional ultra-wide angle f2.8 zoom from a camera manufacturer.

 The lens comes with a pouch that’s just as flimsy as the pouch of the other Z lenses (except for the Z Noct) and has no strings to pull it close.
 So if you put the lens in your bag it might easily slip out of its pouch and bang around unprotected.
-This is simply unacceptable for a lens costing well north of 2000 EUR/USD.
-The lens comes with two lens hoods which is unique as far as I know.
-One is a very short one, the other has a pretty large diameter to accommodate 118mm filters.
-Both probably lock in place to avoid accidentally falling off and are reversible for transport.
+This is a cheap solution for a lens costing well north of 2000 EUR/USD.
+The lens comes with two lens hoods (plus two front caps) which is unique as far as I know.
+One is a very short one, the other has a pretty large diameter to accommodate 112mm filters (see image below).
+Both lock in place to avoid accidentally falling off and are reversible for transport.
+Both lens caps can be mounted in only two positions.
 The F-Nikkor has a much nicer padded lens case and its lens hood is built-in with a cover that slides over the lens hood and is kept there by friction alone.

-Aperture ring: the multi-function control ring at the back of all Z-Nikkor zoom lenses can be assigned to operate the aperture (which probably is the default), exposure compensation, or ISO sensitivity – or simply switched off.
+Aperture ring: the nifty multi-function control ring at the back of all Z-Nikkor zoom lenses can be assigned to operate the aperture (which is the default), exposure compensation, or ISO sensitivity – or simply switched off.
+The function assigned to the ring can be set differently at different types of lenses – quite clever!
 The F-Nikkor has no aperture ring. [+]

 Sealing: yes, a rubber grommet at the lens-mount plus further special weather-sealing throughout the construction, just like the F-Nikkor and the Z 14-30mm f4.0 S. [+]

-The score in the “features-department” is 0[-]/6/9[+] The new Nikon Z 14-24mm f2.8 S is a relatively compact and light lens for an f2.8 ultra-wide zoom and comes with a nice feature set.
-And if the MTF-charts are any indication it should show excellent optical performance – well above its coveted F-mount predecessor.
+The score in the “features-department” is 0[-]/6/8[+] The new Nikon Z 14-24mm f2.8 S is a relatively compact and light lens for an f2.8 ultra-wide zoom and comes with a nice feature set.
+Most disappointing is perhaps that it does not reach below 14mm or further than 24mm or that the front filter needs to be a huge and expensive 112mm affair.